This article is an excerpt from the author’s forthcoming book,Knowledge Capital (New Canaan, CT: The Information Economics Press, forthcoming 1999).

 The 10-year sum of all SG&A expenses for Abbott Laboratories is $18.9 billion.
 During that period, Knowledge Capital has grown by $8.6 billion.
 This defines the overhead-to-asset conversion efficiency as 44.3 percent.
 It means that slightly less than a half of overhead expenses has been well expended for the benefit of long-term utility.
 A way of displaying this steady trend is shown in Figure 1.

-Figure 1: Abbott Laboratories' rising
+Figure 1: Abbott Laboratories’ rising overhead-to-asset conversion effiency

 I have analyzed the overhead-to-asset conversion efficiency of hundreds of companies and found that a surprising number of companies suffer from negative conversion efficiency.
 As they cut SG&A and R&D during reengineering, their long-term Return-on-Management declines because their attrition of Knowledge Capital proceeds at a faster rate than the savings generated from wholesale dismissals of people.
 There seems to be a trade-off between indiscriminate cost-cutting and the demoralization of valuable employees that leads to a suicidal death spiral.